 Benefit: To find the trail of an individual or to follow it for 1 hour requires a Gather Information check.
-You must make another Gather Information check every hour of the search, as well 1 See page 137 of the Dungeon Master's Guide. as each time the trail becomes difficult to follow, such as when it moves to a different area of town.
+You must make another Gather Information check every hour of the search, as well as each time the trail becomes difficult to follow, such as when it moves to a different area of town.